What Do Students Learn?

-Wealthy Habits financial literacy programs are presented in a way that most any interested student will understand.
-Programs are open to students ages 11-20.
+Wealthy Habits financial literacy programs are open to all students between the ages 11-19.
+We teach in a way that almost any interested student will understand.

 Why is there a fee for attending the Wealthy Habits programs if you are a non-profit?

 We charge for our programs to cover some of the costs of running the financial literacy programs and provide scholarships.
 Did you know that 100% of the workshop proceeds go toward funding need-based scholarships for students.